ktrnka/faq-builder/blog_posts/gaming/gaming_for_tech.md

 # Crunch mode and Chaos

-The gaming industry has a reputation for crunch mode: If a team is behind schedule and headed towards a deadline, the team may work much longer hours to try and meet their goals.
-I was generous in phrasing it as a democratic team choice when it can often come from pressure from higher ups.
+The gaming industry has a reputation for crunch mode: If a team is behind schedule and headed towards a deadline, the team may work longer hours to try and meet their goals.
+I might've been overly generous in the phasing...
+In many companies it happens by mandate from leadership.
+Some amount of crunch happens by pressure from leadership.
+And other crunch is opt-in, often by passionate developers.

 My impression from S6 is that and the Doublefine documentaries is that:
 1. It's popular to say "we don't crunch": In essence, the older generation of devs that are now leaders are saying "never again" to the bad experiences they had